yacinecheikh/4A_SQR_CICD/README.md

 ### Project choices
 Instead of using Python with Flask, we decided to use Rust with Rocket in order to learn a new programming language.
-We decided to choose the guided project.
+For the Dockerfile, we used [this reference](ttps://www.koyeb.com/tutorials/deploy-a-rust-web-app-with-rocket) We decided to choose the guided project.

 ### Loading an example database

-The CSV upload endpoint is not available.
+The CSV upload endpoint is currently not available.
 Instead, the following curl commands can be used to register transactions:
 ```console
 # receive money from the bank